tes/compoxure/README.md

 ## How it works

-You have a back end service (e.g. a CMS) that returns HTML (with or without the declarative markup explained below), compoxure then parses the HTML on the way through and makes any requests to other micro services whose responses are then inserted into the HTML on the way through.
+You have a back end service (e.g. a CMS) that returns HTML containing the declarative markup explained below.
+Compoxure then responds to requests, calling the backend service that matches the URL, parses the HTML it returns and makes any requests to other micro services whose responses are then inserted into the HTML on the way through.

 The various responses (e.g. the backend HTML page, each service fragment response) can all be cached at differing TTLs (or not at all) and using a simple key construction method that covers the scenario that some fragments may differ for not logged in users vs logged in users.